 Enter iText DITO

 Which brings us back to why we created iText DITO.
 It’s designed to simplify the lives of the developers and designers who have to implement solutions like the one we described above, and in many other types of workflow.
-The iText DITO solution consists of a template editor front-end, and a Java SDK back-end for integration into your document production process.
-Both output templates (to generate PDF documents) and input forms (HTML5 forms to capture data from users) can be created using iText DITO, and anyone can design and create great-looking output templates and input forms in an intuitive, drag and drop WYSIWYG editor tool, whether you’re a designer or a developer.
+The iText DITO solution consists of a template editor front-end, and an SDK back-end for integration into your document production process.
+Both templates (to generate PDF documents) and input forms (HTML5 forms to capture data from users) can be created using iText DITO, and anyone can design and create great-looking output templates and input forms in an intuitive, drag and drop WYSIWYG editor tool, whether you’re a designer or a developer.
 It’s HTML5-based, and you can use rich text and insert tables, images, headers and footers, checkboxes and more.
 What’s more, if you have CSS skills it’s easy to incorporate style sheets to apply to your templates for consistent company branding and style.

 Designing an example template